thomasarivera/thomasarivera.github.io/projects/voluntree.md

 ## Improvements:
 While the application is functional and successfully incorporates many of the basic features requested by the customer, it's important to acknowledge that certain areas still need more depth or refinement.
 For example, admin moderation needs to be fleshed out with user notifications, better UI, and review editing.
 Doing this across the site would help make the site feel more sophisticated.
 This process underscores our commitment to delivering a comprehensive solution that exceeds the customer's expectations and enhances the overall user experience.

-While the application currently fulfills basic functionalities requested by the customer, it's crucial to recognize that there are areas requiring further depth and refinement.
-Specifically, the admin moderation aspect, which is pivotal for maintaining site integrity, needs significant improvement.
-Enhancements such as implementing user notifications, refining the user interface for ease of use, and introducing review editing capabilities are essential steps in this direction.
-By extending these improvements across the site, we aim to comprehensively elevate its sophistication and user experience.
-This iterative refinement process reflects our commitment to delivering a solution that not only meets but exceeds the customer's expectations.

 ## Team:
 ```Members:``` Thomas Rivera, Sierra Morales, Alden Paroni, Jiawen Chen, Jianle Liu, HokWai Chan, Ryan Seng, William Simmons